 Satchmo’s Cultural After School Adventure

 New York City’s Cultural After School Adventures outreach program partners Louis Armstrong House Museum teaching artists with public elementary schools to provide students with a twelve-workshop residency ending with a live interactive performance.
 During the program, students with minimal or no prior experience playing an instrument are given the opportunity to be introduced to a musical instrument, improvisational skills, and jazz repertoire.
 Parallel to the music performance component, students are also introduced to Louis Armstrong.
 The program ends with a concert, where students perform music selections accompanied by professional jazz musicians.
+This year, in response to COVID-19, we are making our Cultural After School Adventures (CASA) programs available online for our partner schools.
+Check out the trailer here!

 Welcome to Pops’ House